edace91/liri-node-app/README.md

 ### App commands:

 1. **node liri.js my-tweets**
+ ...
 This will show your last 20 tweets and when they were created at in your terminal/bash window.

 2. **node liri.js spotify-this-song**
- This will show the following information about the song in terminal/bash window.
+ ...
+This will show the following information about the song in terminal/bash window:

   * Artist(s)
   * The song's name